A flat plate of leather or parchment which tied to the point of the shoulder. Worn between 1250-1350 to display the owner’s coat of arms.

 The keel-shaped ridge, often very pronounced, that passes from front to back of a helmet over the skull, conferring extra strength and rigidity and contributing to its glancing surfaces.
 In the mid-sixteenth century, the combs of morion helmets were raised and enloarged to an excessive height for ‘fashionable’ reasons.

 Also spelled corselet.
-A light half-armour popular in the sixteenth century for general military use (for example, town guards).
+A light half-armor popular in the sixteenth century for general military use (for example, town guards).
 It consisted of a gorget, breast, back and tassets, full arms and gauntlets; the term can also be applied to the cuirass only.

 Also spelled cowter.
 Plate defence for the elbow.